OrestisDrow/FastfoodNutritionAnalyzer/README.md

     docker-compose up
     ```

-    This will:
+   - This will:
       - Create a new SQLite database with the fast food nutritional data.
-    - Add Greek translation of the items and classify them into `Main`, `Side`, or `Dessert`.
+      - Add Greek translations of the items and classify them into `Main`, `Side`, or `Dessert`.
       - Start a Dash server to visualize the data.

 3. **Access the application**:
     Open your web browser and navigate to `http://localhost:80` to view the visualizations.
-Note that all the visualizations/plots are interactive, dont be shy and play around with visual drill-downs.
+The visualizations/plots are interactive, feel free to explore the visual drill-downs.

 ### 3. Running the Application Locally (Without Docker)

+#### **For Linux/macOS**:

 1. **Clone the repository**:
     ```bash